jetbrains-academy/rustlings-course/Common Programming Concepts/Data Types/Arrays/task.md

 ## Arrays

 Create an array with at least 100 elements.
+Run the main.rs file to see what your code outputs.

 <div class="hint">
   There's a shorthand to initialize Arrays with a certain size that does not require you to type in 100 items (but you certainly can if you want!).